Madonna Harrington Meyer: Career

 Following her Ph.D., Harrington Meyer began her academic career as an assistant professor of sociology at the University of Illinois, Urbana, in 1991 and was promoted to associate professor.
-In 1997, she held the position of Senior Research Associate at the Center for Policy Research and an associate professor at the Department of Sociology of Syracuse University and in 2005, she was promoted to Professor.
-She serves as a Laura J. and L. Douglas Meredith Professor of Teaching Excellence and a University Professor of Sociology at the Maxwell School of Citizenship and Public Affairs, and a Faculty Research Affiliate at the Lerner Center, and a Faculty Affiliate at the Aging Studies Institute of Syracuse University.
+In 1997, she held the position of senior research associate at the Center for Policy Research and an associate professor at the Department of Sociology of Syracuse University and in 2005, she was promoted to professor.
+She serves as a Laura J. and L. Douglas Meredith Professor of Teaching Excellence and a University Professor of Sociology at the Maxwell School of Citizenship and Public Affairs.
+She is a faculty research affiliate at the Lerner Center, and a faculty affiliate at the Aging Studies Institute of Syracuse University.

-Harrington Meyer has held administrative appointments throughout her career, including serving as Director of Graduate Studies in the Department of Sociology, Director of the Gerontology Center, and Chair of the Department of Sociology at Syracuse University.
+Harrington Meyer has held administrative appointments throughout her career, including serving as director of graduate studies in the Department of Sociology, director of the Gerontology Center, and chair of the Department of Sociology at Syracuse University.

 Research

 Harrington Meyer's research covers United States' old age policies, grandparenting, care work, and food insecurity.
-Her work has been covered by several media outlets, including The New York Times, The Boston Globe, U.S. News and World Report, San Francisco Chronicle, The Christian Science Monitor, and LA Times.
+Her work has been covered by several media outlets, including The New York Times, The Boston Globe, U.S. News and World Report, San Francisco Chronicle, The Christian Science Monitor, LA Times, The Wall Street Journal, and The Atlantic.
+Harrington Meyer's research is published in numerous academic journals, including American Sociological Review, Journal of Health and Social Behavior, Social Problems, and Gender and Society.